 A collective storytelling project gathering the experiences of nurses on the frontline of care during the Covid19 pandemic.

-The purpose of this project was to bear witness to nurses’ experiences providing care during the unprecedented challenges of the beginning of the global Covid19 pandemic.
-I conducted interviews with nurses from the ER, ICU, and Covid hospital units from May through September 2021.
+The purpose of this project was to bear witness to nurses’ experiences providing care to Covid-19 patients as the global pandemic began.
+I interviewed nurses from the ER, ICU, and Covid hospital units from May through September 2021.
 The final product of this project is an immersive, audio-driven essay film that combines the nurses individual stories into a collective one.
-To watch the film, click HERE.
-I am profoundly grateful to the nurses who participated in this story project.
+Click the title image to watch the film on Youtube.
+I am profoundly grateful to the nurses who shared their stories.
 This project was my 2021 service offering as part of my studies on engaged Buddhism at Upaya Zen Center.
-My work in 2022 on this project is to share the film in places where it can be of benefit.
+My work in 2022 with this project is to seek opportunities to share it in places where it might be of service

 Women & Cancer